Extensive Spatio-Temporal Chaos in Non-reciprocal Flocking

 \textit{Discussion}.
-We have shown that the homogeneous chiral state of the non-reciprocal Vicsek model is not the asymptotic large-scale state in two dimensions \footnote{ Notably, non-reciprocity due to small symmetric phase-shifts in the alignment interactions between multiple species does exhibit quasi-long-range chiral order \cite{woo2025nonreciprocal}}.
-Instead, it exists only below a characteristic scale set by the radius of the chiral orbit, and is destabilized at larger due to a finite-wavelength instability.
-This size-dependence has to be distinguished from finite-size effects at conventional phase transitions which just smoothen the critical singularity \cite{BinderFSS} and also from a crossover from chiral order to KPZ-behavior in chiral Malthusian flocks \cite{chen2025only}.
-The finite-wavelength instability is also different from metastability due to nucleation of local defects \cite{benvegnen2023metastability,woo2024motility}.
-The system size acts here like a parameter triggering the transition from an ordered to a chaotic state, like frequently in turbulence and specifically in the Kuramoto-Sivashinski equation \cite{Kuramoto-Book,cross1993pattern}.
+We have shown that the homogeneous chiral state of the non-reciprocal Vicsek model is not the asymptotic large-scale state in two dimensions \footnote{ Notably, non-reciprocity due to small symmetric phase-shifts in the alignment interactions between multiple species does exhibit quasi-long-range chiral order \cite{woo2025collective, woo2025nonreciprocal}}.
+Instead, it exists only below a characteristic scale set by the radius of the chiral orbit, and is destabilized at larger scales due to a finite-wavelength instability.
+This size-dependence has to be distinguished from finite-size effects at conventional phase transitions which just smoothen the critical singularity \cite{BinderFSS} and also from a crossover from chiral order to KPZ-behavior in chiral Malthusian flocks~\cite{chen2026only}. { One reason why a KPZ behavior for periodic motion of a macroscopic order parameter \cite{kardar1986dynamic,grinstein1993temporally,chate1995long,daviet2025kardar,maitra2025activity,chen2026only} is not observable in the non-reciprocal Vicsek model might be the relevance of density fluctuations: in Fig. 1(e) and (h), as well as in movies 2 and 3 in~\cite{SM}, one sees that within the chiral ordered state first localized droplets of species-segregated density fluctuation emerge and then they expand and destroy chiral order.} The FWLI is also different from metastability due to nucleation of local defects \cite{benvegnen2023metastability,woo2024motility}.
+The system size acts here like a parameter triggering the transition from an ordered to a chaotic state, like frequently in turbulence and specifically in the Kuramoto-Sivashinsky equation \cite{Kuramoto-Book,cross1993pattern}.